Dems say Trump administration is covering up intel on ongoing Russian election Interference

 Democrats’ statement on Friday came in response to an announcement by National Counterintelligence and Security Center Director William Evanina, which described foreign interference threats from Russia, China, and Iran.

 Democrats said that statement “gives a false sense of equivalence to the actions of foreign adversaries by listing three countries of unequal intent, motivation and capability together.”
-They charged that Evanian’s statement leaves out information on Russia’s efforts that the public should hear.
+They charged that Evanina’s statement leaves out information on Russia’s efforts that the public should hear.

 “We can trust the American people with knowing what to do with the information they receive and making those decisions for themselves,” the Democrats said.
 “But they cannot do so if they are kept in the dark about what our adversaries are doing, and how they are doing it.
 When it comes to American elections, Americans must decide.”